 Brief History of Project MALES

-In the fall of 2010, Dr. Victor B. Saenz (associate professor, UT-Austin) and his research team (made up of UT graduate students and other collaborators) officially launched an ambitious new research and mentoring effort called Project MALES (Mentoring to Achieve Latino Educational Success).
-Project MALES (www.projectmales.org) is based within the UT-Austin Division of Diversity and Community Engagement (DDCE).
-It currently encompasses three interrelated initiatives: a research project focused on exploring the experiences of Latino males in higher education; a mentoring program that aims to cultivate an engaged support network for males of color at UT-Austin and the Central Texas community; and, a newly launched statewide P-16 Education Consortium focused on the success of male students of color.
+Project MALES (Mentoring to Achieve Latino Educational Success) is multi-faceted research and mentoring initiative based within the Division of Diversity and Community Engagement (DDCE) at the University of Texas at Austin.
+In the fall of 2010, Dr. Victor B. Saenz (Associate Professor, UT-Austin) — with support from co-founders Dr. Luis Ponjuan (Associate Professor, Texas A&M University) and Dr. William Serrata (President, El Paso Community College) — officially launched this ambitious new effort to shed greater light on the plight of Latino males in Education.
+Project MALES encompasses three interrelated initiatives: an ongoing research agenda focused on understanding the experiences of Latino males across the education pipeline; a mentoring program that aims to cultivate an engaged support network for males of color at UT-Austin and across the Central Texas community; and, a newly launched statewide P-16 Consortium focused on the success of male students of color.

 Project MALES embodies praxis by fusing these initiatives through strategies that employ mentoring, research, collective impact, and dissemination.
-For example, our mentoring model highlights near-peer and intergenerational mentoring as a way to leverage social capital among Latino males across multiple generations.
+For example, our mentoring model emerged directly from our research findings, and it highlights near-peer and intergenerational mentoring as a way to leverage social capital among Latino males across multiple generations.
+Our Project MALES Student Mentoring Program has a strong focus on mentoring, leadership development, community engagement, and collective impact, all of which serve to address the goal of enhancing the overall academic success and retention of male students of color in both secondary and post-secondary education.
 Our strategy to forge partnerships across the educational spectrum through our Consortium embraces the philosophy of collective impact to wield even greater influence over the policy imperative.
-Project MALES has a strong focus on mentoring, leadership development, community engagement, and collective impact, all of which serve to address the goal of enhancing the overall academic success and retention of male students of color in both secondary and post-secondary education.
+Ultimately, Project MALES is focused on the goal of enhancing Latino male student success at all levels of the educational spectrum.

 - To develop and sustain a research-informed, culturally-relevant mentoring program that advances the success of Latino males and males of color across the educational pipeline